 If your niece or nephew is fed up with the house walls, consider buying art materials to satisfy their need for expression.

-- Art sets: There are art sets that contain supplies that range from crayons, oil pastels, colored pencils, markers, to sketch pads.
+- Art sets: There are art sets that contain supplies that range from crayons, oil pastels, colored pencils, and markers, to sketch pads.
 Buy an easel, oil paint, brushes, pens, and pencils to give your child a better drawing or painting experience.

 - Fashion sets: Buy different sets depending on what interests your kid.
 For instance, an accessory set for those who want to dress up their dolls or themselves.
 Doll dresses are also a good choice.